Bogdanp/quicksilver.vim/README.md

 pressing `CR` will open the first item in the suggestion list.
 Use `C-c` to quickly close the buffer.

+You may cycle through the suggestion list using `Tab` and `S-Tab`. `CR` will open the current suggestion (first item in the list).

-Pressing `Tab` or `CR` when there's no pattern will go up a directory.
+Pressing `CR` when there is no pattern will go up a directory.

 `C-w` clears the entire pattern.
 If there is no pattern, it will go up a directory.